ErikOnBike/CP-Bootstrap/README.md

 All added Classes are 'minimal' to keep the image tiny.

 Furthermore a set of classes is added to create a `ClientEnvironment` which allows to communicate with a `ServerEnvironment` using WebSockets.
-This code is based on the knowledge that this tiny image will be run in a Javascript environment (using SqueakJS VM).
+This code is based on the knowledge that this tiny image will be run in a JavaScript environment (using SqueakJS VM).
 For further explanation go to [CodeParadise](https://github.com/ErikOnBike/CodeParadise).

 ## Creating your own image